CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Feature Metadata

-A feature is an entity such as a building in a city.
+A feature is an entity in the content, such as a building in a city.
 Features are the finest level of granularity within the tileset.

 Metadata may be assigned to features using the glTF extension [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0).

 Feature metadata classes may be included in the `3DTILES_metadata` schema.
-This allows an application to know what classes are used by features before requesting content.
+This lets an application know what classes are used before requesting content.

 ### Statistics

-Statistics provide aggregate information about select properties within a tileset.
+Statistics provide aggregate information about entities in a tileset.
+Statistics are provided on a per-class basis.

+* `count` is the number of entities that conform to the class
+* `properties` contains statistics about property values

-3D Tiles has the following built-in statistics:
+Properties have the following built-in statistics:

 Name|Description|Type
 --|--|--